brycehipp/brycehipp.tech/src/pages/git-autostash.md

 ---
-title: Git - Automatically stash changes before pull
+title: Automatically stash changes before pull
 date: '2020-01-26'
-spoiler: Running `git pull --autostash` will automatically stash changes before pulling from a remote.
+spoiler: Automatically stash your changes while pulling via --autostash.
+tags: 'git'
 ---

 I'll want to update my feature branch with changes that other contributors have made to the same branch.
 When I'm in the middle of a feature and don't want to commit yet, I'll stash my changes, pull from the remote (with --rebase), and the reapply my stash.